-The cost of crop residue management, both in-situ and as ex-situ management, is still a deterrent to their large-scale adoption by farmers.
-A detailed cost assessment of CRM was developed from farmers' data to understand costs of different methods including burning under two different scenarios- intervention group (CII intervened area) and standards group (without any external intervention).
-Contrary to popular belief that Crop Residue Burning (CRB) does not cost the farmer, CRB costs farmers INR 2948 per acre.
-This is still significantly lesser compared to the cost paid by farmers for in-situ management in areas without intervention.
+Cost of crop residue management, both in-situ and as ex-situ management, is still a deterrent to their large-scale adoption by farmers.
+A detailed cost assessment of CRM was developed from farmers data to understand costs of different methods including burning under two different scenarios- intervention group (CII intervened area) and standards group (without any external intervention).
+Contrary to popular belief that Crop Residue Burning (CRB) does not cost farmer, CRB costs farmers INR 2948 per acre.
+This is still significantly lesser compared to cost paid by farmers for in-situ management in areas without intervention.
 In CII intervened areas, farmers paid 10% lesser than the cost of CRB for in-situ management (INR 2630 per acre and INR 2672 per acre for mulching and soil incorporation respectively).
-Shared-economy model made the cost of these operations affordable to all farmers.
-Cost of in-situ management in areas outside the intervention is found to be 7-8% higher compared to burning.
+Shared-economy model made cost of these operations affordable to all farmers.
+Cost of in-situ management in areas outside intervention is found to be 7-8% higher compared to burning.
 Baling (ex-situ) costs farmers 67% more when compared to CRB.
 Even under the shared economy model or intervention group, ex-situ costs 48% more (INR 4350/acre) compared to CRB.
 Scaling ex-situ solutions, therefore, requires significant intervention to exploit economy-wide circularities and bridge the gap between in-situ management solutions and air pollution.

-Besides the immediate upfront cost of crop residue management, productivity of the next crop, which is sown immediately after rice, is a major concern for farmers adopting new agricultural practices.
-This impact assessment study finds that yield under improved crop residue management practices in Cll intervened area showed significant improvement compared to burning- (1) 2.93% under mulching (2) 7.32% under soil incorporation (3) 5.37% under baling (ex-situ).
+Besides immediate upfront cost of crop residue management, productivity of next crop, which is sown immediately after rice, is a major concern for farmers adopting new agricultural practices.
+This impact assessment study finds that yield under improved crop residue management practices in CII intervened area showed significant improvement compared to burning- (1) 2.93% under mulching (2) 7.32% under soil incorporation (3) 5.37% under baling (ex-situ).
 These findings also support the data on higher adoption rate for soil incorporation and baling compared to mulching.
-The demand for chemical inputs are found to be comparable across practices and no clear evidence could be generated for savings under in-situ management practices.
+Demand for chemical inputs are found to be comparable across practices and no clear evidence could be generated for savings under in-situ management practices.
 But this busts myths among farmers associated with productivity of plots under mulching.

-These findings highlight that a fundamental shift in farmers' behaviour is possible on a large scale, if actionable and affordable solutions are made available to them on time.
-The shared-economy model is crucial for scaling up the use of farm tools which are needed by farmers from only a few hours to a few days in a year.
-Also, ex-situ requires a major focus in future and significant intervention is required to make it affordable to farmers.
-Ex-situ is the only feasible solution for farmers who cannot utilise rice straw due to a specific soil type or crop variety, but it also has crucial role when soil organic carbon reaches a level of saturation and the farmer may want to skip application of crop residue to soil.
-It is a critical part of the overall biomass management ecosystem owing to its important role in bridging the gap between in-situ management practices and crop residue burning.
+These findings highlight that fundamental shift in farmers behaviour is possible at large scale, if actionable and affordable solutions are made available to them on time.
+Shared-economy model is crucial for scaling use of farm tools which are needed by farmers from only few hours to few days in a year.
+Also, ex-situ requires major focus in future and significant intervention is required to make it affordable to farmers.
+Ex-situ is the only a feasible solution for farmers who cannot utilise rice straw due to specific soil type or crop variety, but it also has crucial role when soil organic carbon reaches saturation and farmer may want to skip application of crop residue to soil.
+It is an important part of overall biomass management ecosystem owing to its important role in bridging the gap between in-situ management practices and crop residue burning.